 Q: How do I know the number of LCUs an Application load balancer is using?

-We will expose the usage of all the three dimensions that constitutes a LCU via CloudWatch.
+We expose the usage of all four dimensions that constitute an LCU via CloudWatch.

 Q: Will I be billed on all the dimensions in an LCU?